kostaskougios/functions-remote/README.md

 # functions-remote
-A way of calling functions "remotely", using different serialization methods, and different remote transports.
+A code generator for calling functions "remotely", using different serialization methods, and different remote transports.